geochasm/DRCOG_Buildings/workflow.md

 * Now before uploading your OSM Data Layer, do one more check - Run **JOSM Validator** (SHIFT+V), and if there are errors, fix them.
 ![validator](https://cloud.githubusercontent.com/assets/353700/12942520/ddc572f4-d001-11e5-8cf6-399511cd47fa.gif)

-### Finally, upload it
+### Finally, upload your data

 * Select the OSM Data Layer.
 * Click the Upload button, the green up arrow button.

 ![screen shot 2016-04-02 at 3 53 02 pm](https://cloud.githubusercontent.com/assets/3673236/14229617/ad64e298-f8ec-11e5-9693-ba3f3a0e2085.png)

 * If you see a "Suspicious data found" warning, double check that none need to be addressed, then click "Continue upload".

 ![screen shot 2016-04-02 at 3 53 11 pm](https://cloud.githubusercontent.com/assets/3673236/14229619/ad72b6c0-f8ec-11e5-97b6-66b43f1c2937.png)

-* As discussed above, use a **changeset comment** such as (hopefully preloaded via the tasking manager): `DRCOG Planimetrics Import #DRCOGPlanimetrics #[City or County][Feature] https://wiki.openstreetmap.org/wiki/Denver_Planimetrics_Import ` and **source**: `Denver Regional Council of Governments https://data.drcog.org/dataset/building-roofprints-2014`.
+* Use a **changeset comment** (will be preloaded via the tasking manager): `DRCOG Planimetrics Import #DRCOGPlanimetrics #[City or County][Feature] https://wiki.openstreetmap.org/wiki/Denver_Planimetrics_Import ` and **source**: `Denver Regional Council of Governments https://data.drcog.org/dataset/building-roofprints-2014`.

 ![screen shot 2016-04-02 at 3 53 17 pm](https://cloud.githubusercontent.com/assets/3673236/14229620/ad73128c-f8ec-11e5-9e2f-44d272bd6403.png)

-* If you see an Authorization window asking you to log in to OpenStreetMap, log in and remember to use your `_import` username.
+* If you see an Authorization window asking you to log in to OpenStreetMap, log in and remember to use your `_imports` username.

 * Go back to the Tasking Manager and click **Mark task as done**.
 If necessary, leave a comment so if another mapper validates your edits they are aware (i.e. one building from satellite imagery not in import data; left alone).

-## What to watch out for

-### Validate the import with your eyes before uploading!

- * Run the [JOSM validator](http://wiki.openstreetmap.org/wiki/JOSM/Validator).
-Check for any errors it detects.
+## Fixing common problems

+### Building "slivers"

 * Check for small building parts that should be joined to the main building.
 We've already found a few examples of these in the data (see [LA Building Import - issue #19](https://github.com/osmlab/labuildings/issues/19)), so make sure you keep an eye out for these.
 To join small parts, select both polygons and select **Tools > Join overlapping Area**.

  ![screen shot 2016-04-04 at 2 38 36 pm](https://cloud.githubusercontent.com/assets/695934/14264162/74ab59f4-fa73-11e5-8c4e-896c7fa2c2e4.png)

  * If it's a small sliver, it makes sense that the "proper" data is on the larger object.
 Delete all the tags on the sliver and join the two objects.